 Meningococcal Vaccine (MenB)

 Also known as Bexsero or Trumenba.
-This vaccine is effective against most of the more common meningococcal infections caused by serogroup B. These vaccines are given in a series of either two or three injections and are not interchangeable.
-(Note: This vaccine alone does not satisfy the Meningococcal Housing Requirement)
+This immunization is effective against most of the more common meningococcal infections caused by serogroup B. These immunizations are given in a series of either two or three injections and are not interchangeable.
+(Note: This immunization alone does not satisfy the Meningococcal Housing Requirement)

 Varicella (Chicken Pox)

-One dose of Tdap (tetanus toxoid, reduced diphtheria toxoid and acellular pertussis, NOT to be confused with DTap or Td) vaccine is needed for immunity.
-A Td vaccine booster is also needed if it has been greater than ten years since the Tdap was administered.
+One dose of Tdap (tetanus toxoid, reduced diphtheria toxoid and acellular pertussis, NOT to be confused with DTap or Td) immunization is needed for immunity.
+A Td immunization booster is also needed if it has been greater than ten years since the Tdap was administered.